aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 unit cell and over all atomic species.

 ## Packing Ratio (PACKING) {#c2-packing}
-The PACKING keyword computes the packing ratio of the crystal assuming atomic spheres with radius equal to the nearest-neighbor distance divided by 2:
+The PACKING keyword computes the packing ratio of the crystal.
 ~~~
-PACKING [VDW] [PREC prec.r]
+PACKING {VDW|COV|} [PREC prec.r]
 ~~~
+With VDW, use the van der Waals radii.
+With COV, use the covalent radii.
+If neither VDW nor COV are used, use half of the nearest neighbor distance (in this case, the spheres would not overlap).

-If VDW is used, then use the van der Waals radii and allow the spheres to overlap.
-This option is implemented using a simple Monte-Carlo sampling of the unit cell.
-The PREC keyword allows controlling the precision of the calculation.
+In the VDW and COV cases, the calculation is donw using a Monte-Carlo sampling of the unit cell.
+The PREC keyword allows controlling the precision of this calculation.
 PREC corresponds to the standard deviation in the van der Waals volume divided by the volume itself.
 The default `prec.r` is 0.01.
+The van der Waals and covalent radii can be changed using the [RADII](/critic2/manual/misc/#c2-radii) keyword.

 ## Identify Atoms in the Structure Given Their Coordinates (IDENTIFY) {#c2-identify}